cosmos/ibc-go/docs/docs/02-apps/01-transfer/01-overview.md

 module does not require extra user input: the unwind route is encoded in the denomination trace with the pairs of destination port ID, channel ID that are added on every chain where the tokens are received.

-Please note that unwinding of vouchers is only allowed when vouchers of a single IBC denomination are transferred (i.e. it is not possible to unwind vouchers of two different IBC denominations, since they come from different source chains).
+Please note that unwinding of vouchers is only allowed when vouchers transferred all share the same denomination trace (signifying coins that all originate from the same source).
+It is not possible to unwind vouchers of two different IBC denominations, since they come from different source chains.

 ### Unwind tokens and then forward